 1. Wear comfortable shoes and clothes as per weather and hiking trail conditions.

-3. Wide angle lens will deliver dramatic landscape pictures.
+3. The wide-angle lens will deliver dramatic landscape pictures.

 4. If practical bring and use a tripod.